Confession time: Who still has their Christmas decorations up? Then this post is for you.

 We took ours down earlier this week and unlike in past years where everything just gets thrown in the bins and boxes for us to deal with in 11 months, I was a bit more organized with it this year.

 Somehow, taking down the Christmas decorations this year turned into organizing the whole basement.
 Which meant organizing the Christmas decor.

 I’m excited for November when we unpack all these bins and find everything a bit more organized than in years past.

 Easy ways to store and organize Christmas decor:

 1. Store ornaments in plastic storage bags

 It’s no secret I went a little ornament crazy this year.
 They just look so good on the tree, in vases, in baskets, wherever.
-(See our Christmas kitchen/bathroom here, living room/foyer here and family room here for examples of my ornament obsession.)
+(See our Christmas kitchen/bathroom here, living room/foyer here and family room here for peeks into my ornament obsession.)

 A lot of times, these colorful ornaments come in flimsy plastic containers that just don’t hold up well.
 Plus storing a bunch of ornament boxes fills up a storage bin pretty quickly.